1stage/Aquarius-MX/case/README.md

 # Aquarius MX 3D Printed Case
-This folder contains the STL files needed to 3D print an enclosure for the Aquarius MX.
+This folder contains the STL (STereoLithogray) files needed to 3D print an enclosure for the Aquarius MX.

 ## Files
-- **AQ_MX_CASE_BOTTOM.STL** - This is the bottom or base of the Aquarius MX case.
+- **aq_mx_case_bottom.stl** - This is the bottom or base of the Aquarius MX case.
-- **AQ_MX_CASE_TOP.STL** - This is the top or cover of the Aquarius MX case.
+- **aq_mx_case_top.stl** - This is the top or cover of the Aquarius MX case.
+- **aq_mx_pcb_feet.stl** - This is a set of feet that can be used instead of a case to hold the PCB at the proper height.

 ## FDM Printing
 The typical method people will use to print the Aquarius MX case is FDM (Fused Deposition Modeling), the most common and cost-effective means to create a 3D printed enclosure.
 For the Aquarius MX case, here are the recommended specifications for FDM printing.